-As you can see cell E18 looks empty but when you click on it you can see the formula in the formular bar.
-It is not dislaying a total because of the circular reference.
+As you can see, cell E18 looks empty but when you click on it you can see the formula in the formula bar.
+It is not displaying a total because of the circular reference.
 Click in the formula bar and change E18 to E16 and everything will work correctly again.

-When you want to format any fonts in Excel you can see in live preview what it will look like before to choose.
-Highlight the cells you want to change, click on the font button and the pick list will appear, just scroll over them and your selection will change to that style of font withoug doing anything else.
-When you have decided which style you want, click on the font name and your choice will be applied.
+When you want to format any fonts in Excel, you can see in live preview what it will look like.
+Highlight the cells you want to change, click on the font button, and the pick list will appear.
+Just scroll over them, and your selection will change to that style of font without doing anything else.
+When you have decided which style you want, click on the font name, and your choice will be applied.
 This will also work for changing font size, font colour and cell fill colour.

-If you are unsure of the size you would like, next to the drop down font size box there are two letter A’s.
+If you are unsure of the size you would like, next to the drop-down font size box there are two letter A’s.
 One larger with an up arrow next to it and one slightly smaller with a down arrow next to it.
-These buttons will change the font up and down one size each click.
-To change your font size, hightlight the cells and then either choose the font size from the drop down list or click on the relevant ‘A’ button until you reach the desired size.
+These buttons will change the font up and down one size for each click.
+To change your font size, highlight the cells and then either choose the font size from the drop-down list or click on the relevant ‘A’ button until you reach the desired size.

-The picture above shows where you can do certain things:
+The picture above shows where you can do certain changes:

 This is the tool I probably use most out of the Office suite as it’s the same in all the programs.

-Once you have formated a cell exactly how you want it, you can copy all of the formatting and add it to a different cell, the contents remain the same, it’s only the formatting that changes.
-Click on the cell and then right click, look for the box with the little paint brush symbol and click on it.
+Once you have formatted a cell exactly how you want it, you can copy all of the formatting and add it to a different cell.
+The contents remain the same, it’s only the formatting that changes.
+Click on the cell and then right-click, look for the box with the little paintbrush symbol and click on it.

-Excel number formatting makes numbers easier for the reader to see what type of number is in a cell, e.g. a percentage, currency, date.
+Excel number formatting makes numbers easier for the reader to see what type of number is in a cell, e.g., a percentage, currency, or date.
 It doesn’t change the number that is in the cell.

 Even a date is stored as a number – 3/07/2015 is stored as 42188, but Excel is clever enough to realise when a date is being entered and will automatically format it as a date.
-For a date in the current year you don’t even need to enter the year, by entering 03/07 Excel will add the 2015 (or whatever year you are in) automatically.
+For a date in the current year, you don’t even need to enter the year.
+By entering 03/07, Excel will add the year automatically.

-Each cell has 3.5 typed into it, only the formatting is different.
-To format click on the the ‘General’ drop down list in the number format tool group and then select the type of formatting you want to apply.
+Each cell has 3.5 typed into it; only the formatting is different.
+To format, click on the ‘General’ drop-down list in the number format tool group and then select the type of formatting you want to apply.

 This box will open when you click on it:

-Unless you want to print your whole worksheet you will need to specify what area you want printed, you do this by selecting a range.
-To do this simply highlight the cells you wish to print File/print/settings/print selection
+Unless you want to print your whole worksheet, you will need to specify what area you want printed.
+You do this by selecting a range.
+To do this simply highlight the cells you wish to print at File/Print/Settings/Print Selection.

 As you can see, from this drop-down list you do get the option to print the whole workbook and only active sheets.